Disrespect and violence against women

 Violence against women and their children is a serious issue in Australia.

-- 1 in 4 women have been emotionally abused by a partner.
-(2012 Personal Safety Survey, ABS)
+- Almost 1 in 4 women have been emotionally abused by a partner since the age of 15.
+(2016 Personal Safety Survey, ABS)

 - 1 woman dies almost every week at the hands of a current or former partner.
 (2015 Australian Institute of Criminology report)

 There is a clear link between violence towards women, and attitudes of disrespect and gender inequality.